Course offerings

 To become certified as a Lifeguarding instructor, instructor candidates must:

-- Successfully complete all Online and Precourse Sessions.
+- Successfully complete online component and pre-course scenario.

 - Attend and actively participate in all course sessions.